olayinkade/LightUpPuzzle/README.md

 ## PREPROCESSING AND HEURISTICS:
 **Preprocessing**: in order to limit the number of potential variables, we do a quick check through all walls, to see if any neighbouring cells of a wall must be bulbs.
 For example, 4 cells surrounding a wall 4 must be bulbs, or 3 neighbouring cells surrounding a wall 3 on the edge, or 2 cells surrounding a wall 2 in the edge.
 More generally, if the number of empty neighbours of a wall is the same as the number of required bulbs surrounding that wall, we will place bulbs there and light up all corresponding cells, through that we can eliminate a significant amount of potential variables in a typical puzzle.
+<br><br>We remove all the empty cell surrounding a zero wall
+<br><br>All walls that has a valid number of bulbs If there are other empty cells surrounding i remove those empty cells from the list of possible places I can put a bulb

 **Heuristics**:
 - *Most constrained*: the constraint of each variable (i.e. cell) is the sum of all three types of constraints listed above.